From loom spaces to veering triangulations: Loom spaces

 \begin{definition} Suppose that $F^\calL$ and $F_\calL$ are oriented.
 Suppose that $R$ is a rectangle in $\calL$.
 Let $\gamma_t \from (0,1) \to (0,1)^2$ be given by $\gamma_t(s) = (t,s)$.
 The \emph{west side} of $R$ is the set of accumulation points of the sequence of arcs $(f_R(\gamma_t))_{t\to 0}$.
 We define the south, east, and north sides of $R$ similarly.
 Intersections of sides, when they exist, are called \emph{material corners} of $R$. \end{definition}

 \begin{definition} Suppose that $F^\calL$ and $F_\calL$ are oriented.
 A rectangle $R$ in $\calL$ is a \emph{south-west cusp rectangle} if there is a continuous extension of $f_R$ to a homeomorphism

 We define \emph{south-east}, \emph{north-east}, and \emph{north-west cusp rectangles} similarly.
 Suppose that $R$ is a south-west cusp rectangle.
 Note that the north and east sides of $R$ are closed intervals and that the south and west sides of $R$ are half-open intervals.
 We call the south and west sides of $R$ \emph{cusp sides}.
+We orient the south side to the east and the west side to the north.
 We make similar definitions for the other types of cusp rectangle. \end{definition}

 See \reffig{CuspRect} for an example of a south-west cusp rectangle.

 \begin{definition} A rectangle $R$ in $\calL$ is a \emph{tetrahedron rectangle} if there are $a, b, c, d \in (0,1)$ and a continuous extension of $f_R$ to a homeomorphism